z-wix/adventofcode-2022/README.md

 **Prompt for Advent of Code:**

-> You're minding your own business on a ship at sea when the overboard alarm goes off!
-You rush to see if you can help.
-Apparently, one of the Elves tripped and accidentally sent the sleigh keys flying into the ocean!

-> Before you know it, you're inside a submarine the Elves keep ready for situations like this.
-It's covered in Christmas lights (because of course it is), and it even has an experimental antenna that should be able to track the keys if you can boost its signal strength high enough; there's a little meter that indicates the antenna's signal strength by displaying *0-50 stars*.

-> Your instincts tell you that in order to save Christmas, you'll need to get *all fifty stars* by December 25th.
+>Santa's reindeer typically eat regular reindeer food, but they need a lot of magical energy to deliver presents on Christmas.
+For that, their favorite snack is a special type of star fruit that only grows deep in the jungle.
+The Elves have brought you on their annual expedition to the grove where the fruit grows.

+>To supply enough magical energy, the expedition needs to retrieve a minimum of *fifty stars* by December 25th.
+Although the Elves assure you that the grove has plenty of fruit, you decide to grab any fruit you see along the way, just in case.

-> Collect stars by solving puzzles.
-Two puzzles will be made available on each day in the Advent calendar; the second puzzle is unlocked when you complete the first. *Each puzzle grants one star*.
+>Collect stars by solving puzzles.
+Two puzzles will be made available on each day in the Advent calendar; the second puzzle is unlocked when you complete the first.
+Each puzzle grants *one star*.
 Good luck!

 **Number of Stars: 0**